Sentry Page Protection

 Support / Resistance Levels (based upon respective time period closing price)

 The Loonie closed the week between the short term trend 50 + 200 day moving averages and below the intermediate term trend 20 + 65 week moving averages.
-For the month of December the Loonie has lost -0.14%.
-It closed the month of November below the long term trend 10 month moving average keeping the long term bearish until months end.
+For the month of February the Loonie has gained +1.63%.
+It closed the month of January below the long term trend 10 month moving average keeping the long term bearish until months end.

 (Short Term Neutral)